spanou/baremetal-super-minimal/docs/the-basics.md

 		- [Documents](#documents)
 		- [Additional Resources](#additional-resources)

-## Geting to Know Your Tools
+## Getting to Know Your Tools

-Knowning your tools makes the difference between being able to do high precision, high volume work, and aimlessly trying things at the worst possible time.
-Like every professional, your tools are the most valuable resource.
+Knowing your tools makes the difference between being able to do high precision, high volume work, and trying things at the worst possible time.
+Like every professional, your tools are one of your most valuable resource.
 You don't need to become an expert straight away, we will add to our knowledge in every tutorial.

 In this chapter we will go over all the tools we are using, we'll dive deep where we need to, and as we go along, in every tutorial, we'll add a bit more to your knowledge.

 ### The Build Tools

-To build an embedded application, we need the right tools.
-We cannot simply use the compiler, linker etc that we use for our x86_64, our **Host Machine**.
+To build an embedded application, we need the right tools for the specific **Target Machine**.
+We cannot simply use the same tools _(complier, linker..etc)_ that we use for our x86_64 **Host Machine**.
 We need a set of tools that will compile and link code for the specific **Target Machine**.

 Let's get some basic terminology down quickly.
 Your **Target Machine** is the embedded system for which your code is built and run, it can be an ARM32 core, ARM64, RISC-V...etc.
 In contrast your **Host Machine** is the laptop/workstation/desktop that you use to build the code for your Target Machine. _Figure 1_ below shows a visual representation of a typical embedded development setup.